peco/peco/README.md

 Only positive terms produce match highlighting.
 Lines matched solely by negative exclusion (e.g. an all-negative query like `-foo`) are shown without highlighting.

+**Note:** When using the SmartCase filter with negative terms, results may be incomplete if the query transitions from all-lowercase to mixed-case (e.g. typing `foo -bar` then adding an uppercase character).
+If this happens, clearing the query and retyping it will produce the correct results.

 ## Select Multiple Lines

 You can select multiple lines! (this example uses C-Space)